About the Award

 - The entry must be original student work and must have been published within two years preceding the deadline.
 Date of publication/production must be indicated.

 - Please fill out this form to nominate an individual or publication for the Impact Award.
 Nominations are due March 15.

 - The entry will include URLs or PDF uploads of the article, series of articles (as it/they appeared in print), or multimedia that made the impact.

 - A narrative of at least 250 words explaining why the piece or series was produced and how the entry impacted the individuals, others, the school and/or community.
 Include, if any, media coverage that the entry generated in the community.

-- Three letters attesting to the impact of the work from the adviser, a school administrator, professional journalist and/or member of the community (parent, student, resident).
+- Three letters, uploaded as PDFs, attesting to the impact of the work from the adviser, a school administrator, professional journalist and/or member of the community (parent, student, resident).
 The impact of the work, not the author(s), should be the focus.